 Membership starts in January and ends in December.
 It is free for the current IRTS members—use the same email address as with IRTS—otherwise it costs €30.

-Thanks to the IARU and the internationally harmonised exam your CEPT licence will enable you to operate worldwide.
+Thanks to the IARU and the internationally harmonised exam your Irish Amateur Station CEPT licence will enable you to operate worldwide.
 While learning, start listening using a free online receiver if you do not have a radio:

 While Morse Code is not needed for a CEPT Class 2 licence (see FAQ below) if you would like to get Class 1 you need to pass the Morse test.
 Take that test before the HAREC exam to avoid having to change your call signs later.

-Learning live, online, in an enthusiastic group, getting regular weekly support from experienced tutors, who are active radio operators, has proven to be a good way to get ready to pass the licensing exam.
+Learning live, online, in an enthusiastic group, getting regular weekly support from experienced tutors, who are active radio operators, has proven to be a good way to prepare for the licensing exam.

-How much is the HAREC course and the membership of NSWLC?
+How much is the HAREC course and the membership of the NSWLC?

-As of late 2022 we have seen over 280 attendees in our classes and meetings.
-About 105 sat their HAREC exams in 2021–2022.
-Just over 75 have passed and obtained their licences.
-We usually see 30–60 attendees at each of our courses.
+As of June 2024 we have seen over 360 attendees in our classes and meetings.
+Just under 200 took their HAREC exams in 2021–2024 and 140 have passed and obtained their licences.
+We usually see 30–50 attendees at each of our annual courses.

 Can I watch course videos on-demand?